 Little translation of my love poem into Bashkir (other possible names or dialects : Bashkort, Western Bashkir, Steppe Bashkir, Kuvakan, Mountain Bashkir, Yurmaty, Basquort, Burzhan, Autonym : Башҡорт теле (Başqort tele), Башҡортса (Başqortsa)), by Nailya, with the voice of Kira.
 I love!
 Thanks Kira!
 This Bashkir poem, from Ufa, is in a Turkish language of the north-western group, spoken in the republic of Bashkortostan.

 Bashkir is a Turkish language of the Altaic language family spoken in the Russian Federation : in the Republic of Bashkortostan (official language), Tatarstan, Udmurtia, Kazakhstan and Uzbekistan; it is the language of the Bashkirs (one million speakers).
 Bashkir is similar to Tatar, which is also spoken in Bashkortostan.

 The Bashkortostan has the peculiarity that the Bashkirs are outnumbered by the Russians and the Tatars, they only represent ¼ of its population.

-It seems in fact that a a lot of Bashkirs (⅓), over the past 50 years, have re-identified themselves as Tatars, and consider Tatar as their mother tongue.
+It seems in fact that a lot of Bashkirs people (⅓), over the past 50 years, have re-identified themselves as Tatars, and consider Tatar as their mother tongue.